comicrelief/lambda-wrapper/docs/services/SQSService.md

 - `local`: send messages to an offline SQS endpoint, such as Localstack
 - `aws`: no special handling of SQS offline; messages will be sent to AWS

 Details of each mode are documented in the sections below.
-When you send a message using `SQSService.prototype.send`, it will check which mode to use and dispatch the message appropriately.
+When you send a message using `SQSService.prototype.publish`, it will check which mode to use and dispatch the message appropriately.
 These modes take effect only when running offline (as defined by `DependencyInjection.prototype.isOffline`).
 In a deployed environment, SQS messages will always be sent to AWS SQS.

 ### Direct Lambda mode